LightDE: A Lightweight Method for Eliminating Dangling Pointers: Design

 \subsubsection{Pointer Analysis}

-The instructions involved in pointer analysis can be categorized into five types: object creation instructions, object propagation instructions, type conversion instructions, field access instructions, and function call and return instructions.
+The instructions for pointer analysis can be categorized into five types: object creation, object propagation, type conversion, field access, and function call/return instructions.
 The inference rules for the first phase of pointer analysis are shown in Figure \ref{fig:AnderWithType}.

 Object creation involves two rules: [STACK/GLOBAL] and [HEAP].
 [STACK/GLOBAL] is used to create stack and global objects, and it can obtain the type information of objects from the creation instruction.
-In this rule, an object $o$ is created, and we use $o \in pt(p)$ to indicate that pointer $p$ points to object $o$.
-The type of object $o$ in this rule is $t$, and we use $t \in pt.t(o)$ to indicate that the object has type $t$.
-The [HEAP] instruction only involves the creation of objects.
+In this rule, an object $o$ is created, and we use $pt(p) = pt(p) \cup \{o\}$ to indicate that the pointer $p$ points to a new object $o$.
+The type of object $o$ in this rule is $t$, and we use $pt.t(o) = pt.t(o) \cup \{t\}$ to indicate that the object acquires type $t$.
+The [HEAP] rule only involves the creation of heap objects.

 Object propagation involves the four rules [COPY], [PHI], [LOAD], and [STORE].
 These rules only involve the propagation of objects.
-Both the [COPY] and [PHI] rules are simple assignment instructions, propagating the points-to information of the right-hand pointer to the left side.
-Specifically, the [PHI] rule merges the points-to sets of the two pointers on the right and propagates them to the left.
+Both the [COPY] and [PHI] rules are simple assignment instructions, propagating the points-to information of the right-hand pointer to the left-hand pointer.
+Specifically, the [PHI] rule merges the points-to sets of the two pointers on the right and propagates them to the left-hand pointer.
 [LOAD] and [STORE] propagate objects with the help of a third pointer.

 Type conversion only involves the [CAST] rule.
 Here, we briefly explain our type model.
 To ensure the accuracy and completeness of object type information, an object's type set is only allowed to grow and not shrink.
 We adopt this method because various types of pointers pointing to an object do not disappear when the object's type changes.
 These pointers can still access fields of the object's previous types.
 Thus, we cannot discard an object's existing types when its type changes.
 In the [CAST] rule, the target type is added to the object's type set.